Best App to Learn Italian: Top 25 Language Apps in 2023

 - Expensive upfront cost and may not suit those preferring immersive learning.

-Memrise
+6. Memrise

 As I used Memrise, I found that it helps users gradually memorize Italian expressions and words through spaced repetition and short lessons.
 The app’s concept is centered around information recall and input that’s challenging enough to enhance your Italian without being overwhelming.
-Memrise introduces vocabulary with video and audio clips from native speakers on the streets, which I found charming and original.

 I appreciated the app’s use of real people from the streets demonstrating the expressions being learned.
 It creates a unique and enjoyable way to learn new words while associating them with a face.
-When reviewing vocabulary, there are multiple ways to test yourself.
-With a paid subscription, you’ll have access to diverse activities to improve your Italian, such as grammar, pronunciation practice, listening comprehension, and learning with locals.

-The app also allows you to set daily reminders to review your vocabulary.
-As a free app, it offers excellent value, providing ample content without requiring a paid plan.
 If you’re interested in learning other languages besides Italian, Memrise allows you to study multiple languages simultaneously for free.
 It’s ideal for beginners who want a basic understanding of Italian.

-However, there are a few drawbacks to Memrise.
-Some flashcard sets are only available on the app’s web version, as they’re created by other users, meaning quality can vary significantly among them.
-The method may become repetitive and dull over time so you might need the paid version of the app for a broader range of activities.
-More than memorizing words in isolation can sometimes be less effective than learning them in context, such as in a dialogue or news article.
+More than memorizing words in isolation can sometimes be less effective than learning them in context, such as in a dialogue or news articles.
 You might be better off exploring other options if you’re an advanced Italian learner.

 - Available on: Web, iOS, Android.